Why Google Isn’t Recommending Your Vancouver Wellness Clinic

-But alas, MOST searches still start on Google, so you need to learn what Google likes, so it serves your business to who is actively searching for what you offer.
+And most searches still start on Google, so you need to learn what Google likes, so it serves your business to who is actively searching for what you offer.

-In literal milliseconds, Google is trying to answer these important questions:
+Within seconds, Google is trying to answer these important questions:

 Who offers this service?